Map Options

 Which country has the highest divorce rate?

-The Maldives Islands have the highest divorce rate in the world.
+Maldives has the highest divorce rate in the world.

 Are divorce rates in the US amongst the highest in the world?